anentropic/ocaml-spectrum/notes/downsample-nearest-color-resume-plan.md

 ---

-## P4 — Decide octree fate (productize or park)
+## P4 — Optional indexing follow-up

-- [ ] Choose one:
+- [ ] If nearest-neighbor indexing is needed later, integrate the external `oktree` package.
-  1. integrate octree search as production nearest-neighbor backend,
-  2. keep perceptual candidate strategy as production and move octree to experimental docs,
-  3. gate octree behind feature flag/module boundary.
-- [ ] If integrating octree, add correctness tests against brute-force nearest for sample sets.

-Definition of done (P4): one clear nearest-neighbor strategy is canonical.
+Definition of done (P4): indexing strategy is explicit and externalized.

 ---